The binomial name for a great white shark is Carcharodon carcharias.

 A great white shark has an amazing sense of smell.
 They can detect one drop of blood in 25 gallons of water.

-Humans have been unable to keep a great white shark in captivity longer than 6 months.
+Humans have been unable to keep a great white shark alive in captivity longer than 6 months.

 The great white shark become popular by the novel Jaws and its film adaptation.